joshnishikawa/MIDIcontroller/README.md

 ### VERSION LOG:
 3.8.8 MAJOR RELEASE WITH BREAKING CHANGES:
+- Min and Max output is no longer set when constructing objects. use outputRange(min, max) instead.
 - MIDIbutton is now completely deprecated.
 Use MIDIswitch instead.
 - MIDIcapSense is now completely deprecated.
 Use MIDItouch instead.
 - MIDIdrum using TOUCH is deprecated.
 It's still doable but just too unstable and too niche for this library.
-Use Flicker instead.
+Use the Flicker library instead.

   OTHER CHANGES:
 - Added sensitivity(int) function to MIDIdrum.
 Takes a number between 1 and 100.